 “Desegregation resistance is part of the Civil Rights Movement story, and the exhibit addresses that resistance with material on the Ku Klux Klan and Jim Crow Laws,” said Dr. Michael Weisenburg, Outreach Librarian in the Irvin Department and the exhibit’s facilitator.
 “Not everyone is on the right side of history.
 We need to remember that this happened, that there were those who sided against racial equality, and that we continue to fight for civil rights on many levels.”

-For more information and media inquiries, contact Nicole Carrico, University Libraries Communications Director, at 803-777-2115 and email@example.com.
+For more information and media inquiries, contact Nicole Carrico at 803-777-2115 or firstname.lastname@example.org.